unionai-oss/pandera/docs/source/polars.rst

 operations depending on the schema specification.

-The ``schema.validate()`` method is effectively an eager operation that converts the validated data into a ``polars.LazyFrame`` before returning the output.
+The ``schema.validate()`` method is effectively an eager operation that converts the validated data back into a ``polars.LazyFrame`` before returning the output.
+At a high level, this is what happens:

+- Apply parsers: add missing columns, coerce the datatypes if ``coerce=True``, filter columns, and set defaults.
+This results in multiple ``.collect()``. operations.
+- Apply checks: run all core, built-in, and custom checks on the data.
+Checks on metadata are done without ``.collect()`` operations, but checks that inspect data values do.
+- Convert back to ``LazyFrame`` before returning the validated data.

 In the context of a lazy computation pipeline, this means that you can use schemas as eager checkpoints that validate the data.
 Pandera is designed such that you can continue to use the ``LazyFrame`` API after the schema validation step.